Fake It Till You Make It: How to Project Confidence on Your First Day at Work

 Getting a fresh cut a week before you start your new job can be energizing.
 It's just hair, but it can give you the confidence you need to go into that office with swagger.
 Your hairstyle can also make a difference since people attach assumptions to specific looks.
 Don’t get a mohawk for this occasion.
 Just pick something neat and professional looking, like a short, coiffed style or a classic fade.

-Stay fresh and free of flakes with CLEAR Deep Cleanse Anti-Dandruff Shampoo for Men, which deeply cleans the scalp and gets rid of dandruff.
+Stay fresh and free of flakes with CLEAR Cool Sport Menthol Anti-Dandruff Shampoo for Men, which deeply cleans the scalp and gets rid of dandruff.
 That’s one less thing to worry about on your first day.

 Practice Good Grooming